MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

 When SMBs modernize their on-premises data warehouses for the cloud, they can either adopt big data tools for future scalability or use traditional SQL-based solutions for cost efficiency, ease of maintenance, and a smooth transition.
 A hybrid approach provides the best of both worlds and enables easy migration of existing data estates while using modern tools and AI capabilities.
 SMBs can keep their SQL-based data sources running in the cloud and modernize them as needed.

 This article describes several strategies for SMBs to modernize legacy data stores and explore big data tools and capabilities without stretching current budgets and skill sets.
-These comprehensive Azure data warehousing solutions seamlessly integrate with Azure and Microsoft services, including AI services, Microsoft Dynamics, and Microsoft Power Platform.
+These comprehensive Azure data warehousing solutions seamlessly integrate with Azure and Microsoft services, including AI services, Microsoft Dynamics 365, and Microsoft Power Platform.

 ### Potential use cases